The Reconciliation Pole

 The Reconciliation Pole is situated on the unceded ancestral and traditional territory of the hən’q’əmin’əm’ speaking Musqueam people.
 The pole, carved from an 800-year-old red cedar log, was installed on April 1, 2017.

-The Reconciliation Pole recognizes a complex history, which includes the history of the Indian residential schools that operated for more than 100 years, the last one closing in 1996.
-Indian residential schools forcibly separated an estimated 150,000 children from their parents, families, and culture.
+The Reconciliation Pole recognizes a complex history, which includes the history of the Indian Residential School System that operated for more than 100 years, the last one closing in 1996.
+Residential Schools forcibly separated over 150,000 children from their parents, families, and cultures.
 Many students died in the schools and many more suffered severe forms of psychological, physical, and sexual abuse.
 For the Haida people today, carving and publicly raising new poles is a way of honouring history and celebrating the ongoing vitality of cultural practices.
 Though culturally distinct, the Reconciliation Pole honours all First Nations who have persisted through the dark experience of the schools and look to a better future.

 What story does reconciliation pole tell?